ohscar/rmalloc/doc/paper/appendix.rst

     void *user_highest_address(bool full_calculation);

 All functions to be implemented by the driver have a ``user_`` prefix and the driver code is linked together with ``plot.cpp`` to form the binary.
-An alternative would be to create a library and register callbacks instead.

 user_init(heap_size, heap, name)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``bool user_init(uint32_t heap_size, void *heap, char *name)``

 Initialize the allocator with the given parameters.
 Since the heap is passed onto the driver, any *mmap* functionality
-must beO disabled and only *sbrk*-style allocation is possible.
-The driver must fill ``name`` with a name that can be
+must be disabled and only *sbrk*-style allocation is possible.
+The driver must set ``name`` to a string that can be
 used as a part of a filename, e.g. an alphanumeric string like "dlmalloc".

-A driver would store *heap_size*, initialize its own sbrk-equivalent with *heap* and initialize the allocator itself if
+A driver initializes its own sbrk-equivalent with *heap* and  *heap_size* and initializes the allocator itself if
 needed.
 As large amount as possible of the allocator's runtime data structures should be stored in this heap space.

 user_destroy()